shahryary/R-tips/linux_fread/README.md

-# R-tips
-  Here you can find the tips/ tricks/ codes in R language that helps you to improve computational performance.

----

-### Tip No. 1: Integrate the linux command with the "data.table" package to read the large files faster.
+### No. 1: Integrate the linux command with the "data.table" package to read the large files faster.

 ---